SchuylerGood/Snake-Game/README.md

 # Snake Game

-This is one of the first projects I started on my own while learning python in school, it is a simple snake game bulit with the pygame library in python.
+## Description
+This is a re creation of the classic **Snake** game built using Python.
+It uses Pygame, and has all original art assets.
+I choose Pygame and Python as the primary language because at the time it was the only language I knew, as I was just starting to get into programming.

 ## Libraries Used:
  - Pygame
  - Random
  - Time

+## Screenshots